-When the document is not stored on the client, printing can be done by reference.
-That is, the print request can contain a reference, or pointer, to the document instead of the actual document itself.

-Standard methods currently do not exist for remote entities to "assume" the credentials of a client for forwarding requests to a 3rd party.
-It is anticipated that Print-By-Reference will be used to access "public" documents and that sophisticated methods for authenticating "proxies" will not be specified for version 1 of IPP.
+- When the document is not stored on the client, printing can be done by reference.
+That is, the print - request can contain a reference, or pointer, to the document instead of the actual document itself. - Standard methods currently do not exist for remote entities to "assume" the credentials of a client for - forwarding requests to a 3rd party.
+It is anticipated that Print-By-Reference will be used to access - "public" documents and that sophisticated methods for authenticating "proxies" will not be specified for - version 1 of IPP.

-1.28.2 URIs for SSL3TLS and non-SSL3TLS Access
+4343 8.2 URIs for TLS and non-TLS Access

-As described earlier, an IPP object ean SHOULD support SSL3TLS access, MAY non-SSL3TLS access, 4370 or both.
-The "printer-uri-supported" attribute contains the Printer object's URI(s).
-Its companion 4371 attribute, "uri-security-supported", identifies the security mechanism used for each URI listed in the 4372 "printer-uri-supported" attribute.
-For each Printer operation request, a client MUST supply only one 4373 URI in the "printer-uri" operation attribute.
-In other words, even though the Printer supports more than 4374 one URI, the client only interacts with the Printer object using one if its URIs.
-This duality is not needed 4375 for Job objects, since the Printer objects is the factory for Job objects, and the Printer object will 4376 generate the correct URI for new Job objects depending on the Printer object's security configuration.
-4377
+- 4344 As described earlier, an IPP object SHOULD support TLS access, MAY non-TLS access, or both.
+The - "printer-uri-supported" attribute contains the Printer object's URI(s).
+Its companion attribute, "uri- - security-supported", identifies the security mechanism used for each URI listed in the "printer-uri- - supported" attribute.
+For each Printer operation request, a client MUST supply only one URI in the - "printer-uri" operation attribute.
+In other words, even though the Printer supports more than one URI, - the client only interacts with the Printer object using one if its URIs.
+This duality is not needed for Job - objects, since the Printer objects is the factory for Job objects, and the Printer object will generate the - correct URI for new Job objects depending on the Printer object's security configuration.

-8.3 The "requesting-user-name" (name(MAX)) Operation Attribute
+4352 8.3 The "requesting-user-name" (name(MAX)) Operation Attribute